mqqff/pos-final-project-pemlan/README.md

   - JDK 8+ (check with `javac -version`)
   - JDBC SQL Server [Download here](https://go.microsoft.com/fwlink/?linkid=2310306)

+Note:
-Note: Don't forget to load the jdbc to libraries on netbeans
+  - Don't forget to load the jdbc to libraries on netbeans
+  - No need to setup database (database already running on the server)